uggla/rust-gopher-friend-cli/articles/article_02.md

 First, we need to add the required dependencies to our `Cargo.toml`.
 We will use the `log` crate as a frontend log facility.
 Here is an extract of the documentation to understand the purpose of this crate.
-*A logging facade provides a single logging API that abstracts over the actual logging implementation.
-Libraries can use the logging API provided by this crate, and the consumer of those libraries can choose the logging implementation that is most suitable for its use case.*
+>A logging facade provides a single logging API that abstracts over the actual logging implementation.
+Libraries can use the logging API provided by this crate, and the consumer of those libraries can choose the logging implementation that is most suitable for its use case.
 [Sources](https://github.com/rust-lang/log)

 As a backend facility, we will use the `simple_logger` crate.
 This crate will simply output messages formatted like this `2015-02-24 01:05:20 WARN [logging_example] This is an example message.`
 I like the crate because it is simple to use and a good fit for small projects.
-Also, I contributed to another project (rust-riemann-client) maintained by the same author @borntyping (hello Sam) and, it was really a cool experience.
+Also, I contributed to another project (rust-riemann-client) maintained by the same author @borntyping (hello Sam) and, it was really an excellent experience.
 [Sources](https://github.com/borntyping/rust-simple_logger)